owulveryck/blog/content/post/journey-onnx-day1.md

 _Note_: maybe a recursive algorithm would be more efficient, but efficiency is not an issue here.

 For clarity, I will not copy the whole code here.
 Please visit [the github repo](https://github.com/owulveryck/gorgonnx/blob/bfd7eea73340f63b997599b808695401d1ae6f6e/graph.go#L95-L124) for more information.
 The important point is that for each processable node we call a method of the `computationGraph` structure call `processNode`.
-This method evaluates the content of the node (its intputs and its name), add it to the graph and place the edges the node has with its ancestors (inputs).
+This method evaluates the content of the node (its inputs and its name), add it to the graph and place the edges the node has with its ancestors (inputs).

 ## Displaying the result